Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Collective coordinates for sphalerons

 Note that the time derivative of expression \eqref{ansatz} is given by

 which vanishes when the condition \eqref{ansatz.lump} for matching the lump profile holds.

 At any fixed $t$, the modulation profile \eqref{ansatz} has a tabletop shape which is symmetric in $x$, with a height equal to $A$, and with right and left flanks located at $x=\pm C/B$.
 The steepness of the flanks is proportional to $B$, and the flanks spread outward with speed $\nu = \dfrac{d (C/B)}{dt}$.
-This qualitatively captures the behaviour seen in the numerical solutions.
+This qualitatively captures the behaviour seen in the numerical solutions described in section~\ref{sec:numeric}.

 From the perspective of collective coordinates, the profile \eqref{ansatz} contains excitations of the translation mode, governed by $C/B$, as well as two internal modes, governed by $A$ and $B$.
+This parameterization is a dynamical modulation of the exact sphaleron solution, which itself possesses a kink–antikink representation \eqref{kinkantikink}.
+Higher-order deformation modes, such as radiation tails or asymmetric distortions, are not included explicitly in the ansatz.
+This is justified by the observation that the dominant dynamics at long times is governed by the large-scale motion of the kink–antikink pair, while radiation carries just a small fraction of the total energy and disperses over time.
+Moreover, the numerical solutions remain approximately symmetric in $x$, indicating that asymmetric modes are not significantly excited in the evolution considered here.
+Therefore, the leading-order behaviour can be accurately captured by the symmetric, three-parameter modulation \eqref{ansatz}.

-We proceed to determine the three unknown functions $A(t)$, $B(t)$, $C(t)$ by the standard variational procedure using the action principle \eqref{KG.action} for the potential \eqref{potential}:
+We now proceed to determine the three unknown functions $A(t)$, $B(t)$, $C(t)$ by the standard variational procedure using the action principle \eqref{KG.action} for the potential \eqref{potential}:

 Substitution of the collective-coordinate ansatz \eqref{ansatz} followed by integration over $x$ yields an effective action principle

 which governs the collective coordinate dynamics of $(A,B,C)$, where (as shown in Appendix~\ref{appendix:action})